Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-What is a testicular self-examination?
+What is a testicular self-examination (TSE)?

-A testicular self-examination (TSE) is a way to check your testicles for lumps and other changes.
-Regular TSEs can help you learn how your testicles normally look and feel.
-Ask your caregiver to teach you how to do a TSE if you are not sure how to do it correctly.
+A TSE is a way to check your testicles for lumps and other changes.
+The main sign of testicular cancer is a lump on the testicle.
+TSEs can help you learn how your testicles normally look and feel.
+Regular TSEs can help you find lumps or changes that you should tell your healthcare provider about.
+Testicular cancer is often curable if it is found early.
+Ask your healthcare provider to teach you how to do a TSE if you are not sure how to do it correctly.

 When should I do a TSE?